Last week Minister Roderic O’Gorman announced:

-The Minister's Department of Children, Equality, Disability, Integration and Youth press office explained that:
+The Minister's Department of Children, Equality, Disability, Integration and Youth press office explained in June this year that:

 "The Programme for Government includes a commitment to amend the gender ground in equality legislation, to ensure that someone discriminated against on the basis of their gender identity is able to avail of this legislation.
 Work is underway to examine this commitment in tandem with the action in the National LGBTI+ Inclusion Strategy 2019-2021 to review the Employment Equality and Equal Status Acts to ensure that transgender, non-conforming and intersex people have explicit protection within the equality grounds.

 Legislative proposals will be prepared for the consideration of Government in due course."

 The existing protections for women and girls under threat